Old YMCA Building

-Introduced to the United States in the 1920s (especially Florida’s real estate boom in the 1920s) and 1930s, this style incorporated Spanish Renaissance, Spanish Colonial, Beaux-Arts, Italian Renaissance, and Venetian Gothic style of architecture.
+Introduced to the United States in the 1920s (especially Florida’s real estate boom in the 1920s) and 1930s, this style incorporated Spanish Renaissance, Spanish Colonial, Beaux Arts, Italian Renaissance, and Venetian Gothic style of architecture.

-This style drew heavily from palaces and villas in Italy and Spain and were based on on a rectangular floor plans, featuring massive, symmetrical primary façades.
+This style drew heavily from palaces and villas in Italy and Spain and were based on on a rectangular floor plan, featuring massive, symmetrical primary façades.
 Stuccoed walls, red tiled roofs, windows in the shape of arches or circles, one or two stories, wood or wrought iron balconies with window grilles, and articulated door surrounds are characteristic.
 Keystones were occasionally employed.
 Ornamentation may be simple or dramatic.
 Lush gardens often appear.

 The style was most commonly applied to hotels, apartment buildings, commercial structures, and residences.
 Architects August Geiger and Addison Mizner were foremost in Florida,although they did not invent the style.